go-masonry/tutorial/README.md

 `func ZeroLogBuilder(config cfg.Config) log.Builder`

 You see that it depends on `Config` which we provided earlier.
+This is an alternative way to tell Fx that in order to build `log.Builder` it needs to provide `Config` first.
-However this Constructor function doesn't produce `Logger` instead it produces something called `log.Builder` which will later be used by Mortar to enrich our `Logger`.
+However this Constructor function doesn't produce `Logger` instead it produces something called `log.Builder` which will later be used by Mortar to configure it's Default `Logger`.

 This is why if you look above the Constructor function there is this line `providers.LoggerFxOption()`.
-I don't want to explain here how it enriches the `Logger` let's just say that it's output is the Logger itself.
+I don't want to explain here how it enriches/configures the `Logger` let's just say that it's output is the Logger itself.
+Feel free to look at the code.
 Here is how it's defined in Mortar.

 ```golang
 // LoggerFxOption adds Default Logger to the graph